Simplified Molecular Input Line Entry System

 The Simplified Molecular Input Line Entry System (SMILES) is a specification in the form of a line notation for describing the structure of chemical species using short ASCII strings.
 SMILES strings can be imported by most molecule editors for conversion back into two-dimensional drawings or three-dimensional models of the molecules.

 The original SMILES specification was initiated in the 1980s.
 It has since been modified and extended.
-In 2007, an open standard called OpenSMILES was developed in the open source chemistry community.
+In 2007, an open standard called OpenSMILES was developed in the open source chemistry community to harmonize the different dialects.

 History

-The original SMILES specification was initiated by David Weininger at the USEPA Mid-Continent Ecology Division Laboratory in Duluth in the 1980s.
+The original SMILES specification was initiated by David Weininger at the USEPA Mid-Continent Ecology Division Laboratory in Duluth, Minnesota in the 1980s.
 Acknowledged for their parts in the early development were "Gilman Veith and Rose Russo (USEPA) and Albert Leo and Corwin Hansch (Pomona College) for supporting the work, and Arthur Weininger (Pomona; Daylight CIS) and Jeremy Scofield (Cedar River Software, Renton, WA) for assistance in programming the system."
 The Environmental Protection Agency funded the initial project to develop SMILES.

 It has since been modified and extended by others, most notably by Daylight Chemical Information Systems.
 In 2007, an open standard called "OpenSMILES" was developed by the Blue Obelisk open-source chemistry community.
 Other 'linear' notations include the Wiswesser Line Notation (WLN), ROSDAL and SLN (Tripos Inc).

 In July 2006, the IUPAC introduced the InChI as a standard for formula representation.
 SMILES is generally considered to have the advantage of being more human-readable than InChI; it also has a wide base of software support with extensive theoretical backing (such as graph theory).